top of page

 1. What is the cost of a pacemaker?

 The cost of a pacemaker depends on the model used.
-It can range from Rs.50,000 to Rs.1,00,000 depending on the model you opt for.
-The cost of the entire package including getting admitted, having the pacemaker fixed, bed charges, nursing care, and doctor's fees will cost you approximately Rs.75000 to Rs.2,00,000.
+It can range from Rs.85,000 to Rs.1,80,000 depending on the model you opt for.
+The cost of the entire package including getting admitted, having the pacemaker fixed, bed charges, nursing care, and doctor's fees will cost you approximately Rs.1,00,000 to Rs.2,35,000.

 2. How long will I need to stay in Vellore to get the pacemaker done?

-You will need to plan for 4-days stay in Vellore which will include 3days stay in hospital to get the pacemaker done.
+Once you have the date of the procedure fixed, you will need to plan for 4-days stay in Vellore which will include 3-days stay in hospital to get the pacemaker done.

 3. What is the benefit of having a pacemaker implanted?